 Difference Between a Session Border Controller and Softswitch

 - Talking about Softswitch vs SBC, the first difference comes in terms of security and quality of service functions.
-While the main role of an SBC is to assure security and reliability, a Softswitch works on routing and call controlling.
+While the main role of an SBC is to assure security and reliability, a Softswitch works on routing and call control

 - SBCs are primarily used in the Wholesale communication business whereas a Softswitch is ideal for a complete retail environment.

 - A Softswitch along with primary routing comes with features like call forwarding, conference calls, voice mail, and PBX features.
-SBC is used by VoIP carriers to route and monitor large volume of VoIP voice traffic over long distances.
+SBC is used by VoIP carriers to route and monitor a large volume of VoIP voice traffic over long distances.

 Both Softswitch and SBCs are popular among telecommunications companies and VoIP Providers.
-SBC also plays an important role in enterprise network to overcome the complex security, interoperability, and service quality challenges during the implementation of unified communication, VoIP, and mobility initiatives.
+SBC also plays an important role in the enterprise network to overcome the complex security, interoperability, and service quality challenges during the implementation of unified communication, VoIP, and mobility initiatives.
 SBCs which are used in enterprise networks are popularly known as enterprise SBC.

-Based on these differences mentioned above, you can make your choice buy a Softswitch or an SBC for your communication business.
-In the discussion about Softswitch vs SBC, there is no clear winner as both holds equal importance in the telecommunication industry.
+Based on these differences mentioned above, you can make your choice to buy a Softswitch or an SBC for your communication business.
+In the discussion about Softswitch vs SBC, there is no clear winner as both hold equal importance in the telecommunication industry.
 It only depends on your business requirements.
-If you are still not sure of the product, you can reach our experts, who will guide you to make the right choice with free demo of the products.
+If you are still not sure of the product, you can reach our experts, who will guide you to make the right choice with a free demo of the products.